Nuclear Power Issue Brief (PDF)

 Background

 Nuclear power is the nation’s largest source of emissions-free electricity and second largest source of electricity overall, accounting for 47 percent of domestic emissions-free electricity generation and 18.4 percent of total electricity generation in 2023.
 There are 94 reactors in 30 states.
 It is a reliable source of baseload (i.e., available most of the time) energy, operating with an average capacity factor greater than 90 percent.
-Given these characteristics, nuclear plays a significant part in ensuring reliable, zero-emissions electricity service.
+Given these characteristics, nuclear power plays a significant part in ensuring reliable, zero-emissions electricity service.
 In 2023, public power utilities generated 17.9 percent of their electricity from nuclear power.
 Public power utilities both own and operate nuclear reactors outright, or partner with other utilities to co-own a facility.
 In addition, public power utilities receive power from nuclear power plants through bilateral contracts, indirectly through electricity markets, or in the case of those located in the Tennessee Valley, by purchasing power generated by the Tennessee Valley Authority (TVA), which owns and operates several nuclear power plants.

 Spent Nuclear Fuel